iann0036/tf-cfn-provider/docs/providers/azurerm/ApplicationGateway.md

 `Name` - (Required) The name of the Backend HTTP Settings Collection.

+`Path` - (Optional) The Path which should be used as a prefix for all HTTP requests.

 `Port` - (Required) The port which should be used for this Backend HTTP Settings Collection.

 `ProbeName` - (Required) The name of an associated HTTP Probe.